 BEWARE THE DUCKS

 The lake shimmers as light fades from day.
-In those last few moments before sunset, with the mountains standing immobile in the distance, the sky takes on a heavenly sheen of light gray.
-Colors fade, even the bright lively coats of the ducks swimming on the water.
+In those last few moments before sunset, with the mountains standing immobile in the distance, the sky takes on a heavenly sheen of gray.
+Colors dissolve, even the bright lively coats of the ducks swimming on the water.
 This sight inspires me, always has, always will.
 Looking out there, into the peaceful nothing of this gray sky makes my soul shiver with delight.
 I feel part of something, although I can't tell you exactly what I think is out there.
 I come here often, for the quiet, for the beauty, for the very fact that he can't reach me here, which is why I'm here today.
 That day with him, that ... regrettable incident remains too fresh in my mind to smile and feel at home with nature.
 I'm sure it will get better once he can let go of us.
 If only he would move on with his life.

 I'm getting ahead of myself.
 It’s hard to dredge all of that up again when I simply wish to forget, need to forget.
 That isn't possible, so I guess I should tell it right.